McIlroy pulls ahead at Congaree with return to No. 1 in view

-RIDGELAND, S.C.
-(AP) — Rory McIlroy made two eagles that made the rest of his day feel better Saturday at the CJ Cup in South Carolina.
-His 4-under 67 was enough for a one-shot lead and a clear road to return to No. 1 in the world.
+”So for me, tomorrow I need to go out there, set myself a score that I want to shoot, try to do that,” he said. ”Focusing on that, hope that that ends up with a couple of things, a trophy and getting back to the top of the world rankings.”

+Rahm fell five shots behind at one point and rallied to salvage that otherwise felt like a fight against Congaree all day.
+He wound up with a 70 and was one shot behind, along with Kurt Kitayama (70) and K.H.
+Lee (66).

-McIlroy hit a 6-iron that took the slope and rolled out to 2 feet for eagle on the par-5 fourth.
-He smashed a 376-yard drive and made his second eagle with a 30-foot putt from the tightly mown grass off the green on the par-5 12th.
+The eagles made all the difference, and they were vintage McIlroy.
+He drilled one drive on the par-5 fourth that left him 6-iron that perfectly caught the slope and rolled to 2 feet.
+On the par-5 12th, he smashed his drive 376 yards and rolled in a 30-foot putt from off the green on the tightly mown turf.

+”It’s nice when you get that question,” he said, settling on No. 12 because of how much fun it was to hit the ball that far.

-The rest of the round was even par, a mix of good birdies and sloppy bogeys, and it added to a one-shot lead over Jon Rahm, Kurt Kitayama and K.H.
-Lee.
+The rest of the round was even par, a mix of good birdies and sloppy bogeys.

 ”You take away those two holes and I was even par for the rest of the round.
 Felt like it was a little scrappy coming in, but did enough to hang in there and shoot a solid score,” McIlroy said.